makersacademy/takeaway-challenge/README.md

 As a customer
 So that I can verify that my order is correct
 I would like to check that the total I have been given matches the sum of the various dishes in my order

-As a customer
-So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
-Your order was placed and will be delivered before 18:52" after I have ordered
 ```

-User Story Breakdown
+User Story Wireframe
 -----

-You can view my initial plan of the progam [here](https://wireframe.cc/3Klfur)
+You can view my initial plan of the progam [here](https://wireframe.cc/3Klfur).
+This includes the user story dealing with the text, along with another class to manage the interface.
+Since I had less than an afternoon to complete this I decided to focus on the first three user stories.

+In future I would be interested in adding these other functions.